Dyskinetic Cerebral Palsy

 Chorea

 Chorea is characterized by jerky and abrupt movements that can range in severity.
-This can look a lot like fidgeting or clumsiness in its mild form.
+In its mild form, it can look a lot like fidgeting or clumsiness.
 Although the movements do not occur during sleep, they can be worsened by anxiety or emotional stress.

 Dyskinetic Cerebral Palsy Causes